-3. U. T. Board of Regents: Recommendation for Approval of Amendment to Part Two, Chapter I, Section 7 (Policy Against Discrimination) of the Regents' Rules and Regulations.--

-The Office of the Chancellor recommends that the U. T. Board of Regents amend the Regents' Rules and Regulations, Part Two, Chapter I, Section 7 (Policy Against Discrimination), as indicated below in Congressional style:

-Policy Against Discrimination. -- To the extent provided by applicable law, no [Ne] person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under, any program or activity sponsored or conducted by the System or any of its component institutions, on the [any] basis of [prehibited-by-applicable-law,-including-but net-limited-te,] race, color, national origin, religion, sex, age, veteran status, or handicap.
+- 3. U. T. Board of Regents Regents' Rules and Regulations, Part Two: Amendment to Chapter I, Section 7 (Policy Against Discrimination).--The Board, upon recommendation of the Finance and Audit Committee, amended the Regents' Rules and Regulations, Part Two, Chapter I, Section 7 (Policy Against Discrimination) to read as follows: - Sec.
+7. Policy Against Discrimination. -- To the extent provided by applicable law, no person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under, any program or activity sponsored or conducted by the System or any of its component institutions, on the basis of race, color, national origin, religion, sex, age, veteran status, or handicap.